MilenTecle/coffee-ceremony/README.md

  - Additionally, I used the following websites to test the responsivness:
   - [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fmilentecle.github.io%2Fcoffee-ceremony%2F)
   - [Am I responsive](https://ui.dev/amiresponsive?url=https://milentecle.github.io/coffee-ceremony/)

+### User Stories Testing
+ 1. The landing page with the logo and background image will tell the user that this is about coffee, and specifically about the coffee ceremony of Ethiopia and Eritrea.
+ 2. As a user I can go to the navigation bar to navigate further on the website.
+ 3. As a user I can also click on the buttons, "Learn more" and "Sign me up" on the landing page to go directly to the "Coffee ceremony" page, or to the "Contact" page where the contact details and booking form are.
+ 4. As a user I can navigate to the "Coffee ceremony" page by clicking on the link in the navigation bar to learn more.
+ 6. As I user can click on the "Contact" link in the navigation bar to find all the contact details and the booking form.

   ## Friends and Family
    - Family members and friends were asked to test the website for bugs and overall experience.